 - Be careful not to overload your audience.
 Is the amount of information appropriate to the time allowed?
 Can anything be cut or shortened without sacrificing clarity?

 9. Prepare & practice.
-Your reputation is affected every time you present so make yourself look good.
+Practice at least 10 times; make yourself look good.
 You should be able to speak naturally, with minimal reference to your notes.

 - Practice in a mirror or record yourself.
 How many times did you say “um,” “like,” or “you know”?
 How many times did you touch your face, play with your hair, or stand on one leg?

 - Make a list of what to bring, and bring back-ups or alternates for anything that depends on power or connectivity.
-Download files to the device you’ll be using; if possible bring a second device too, or a USB drive full of files.
+Download files to the device you’ll be using; if possible bring a second device/USB drive.

 - Do you have/need comfortable, appropriate clothes?
 What about drinks, snacks, pads, glasses, sweat shields, safety pins, or a sweater?